peering-manager/peering-manager/docs/models/peering/internetexchangepeeringsession.md

 LANs.
 For each Internet exchange peering session that you create, the following properties can be configured (n.b. some are optional):

-* `Service Reference`: Internal service reference that can be used as a unique field to identify a session.
-If one is not provided, one will be generated for you in the format of `IX{local_asn}-{6_digit_hex}S`.
+* `Service Reference`: Optional internal service reference that can be used as a unique field to identify a session.
 * `Autonomous System`: autonomous system of the remote peer.
 * `Internet Exchange`: Internet exchange providing a LAN and IP addresses for autonomous systems to peer.